tnelsen/Drone-Data-in-Agricultural-Research/02-multispectral-data-extraction.md

 ![](img/zonal-statistic-data.png)
 10. The attribute table should contain values for each of the polygons created and each statistic that was checked in the `Zonal Statistics` tool.

-## 6. Export the extracted data as a .csv file
+## 6. Export the extracted data as a csv file

 1. Right click the shapefile use to extract the data in the `Zonal Statistics` tool
 2. Navigate to `Export` >> `Save Feature As…`